Culture of the Church of Jesus Christ of Latter-day Saints: Abortion and birth control

 The LDS Church opposes elective abortion "for personal or social convenience" but states that abortion could be an acceptable option in cases of rape, incest, danger to the health or life of the mother, or where the fetus has been diagnosed with "severe defects that will not allow the baby to survive beyond birth."
 The current church stance on birth control is that decisions about its use and "the consequences of those decisions rest solely with each married couple" and that they should consider "the physical and mental health of the mother and father and their capacity to provide the basic necessities of life for their children" when planning a family.
-Historically, the church discouraged surgical sterilization, like vasectomies and tubal ligation, and encouraged members to only use these options for serious medical conditions after discussing it with a bishop.
-In the past the use of birth control methods including artificial contraception was explicitly condemned by LDS Church leaders.
+The church discourages surgical sterilization, like vasectomies and tubal ligation, and historically encouraged members to only use these options for serious medical conditions after discussing it with a bishop.
+In the past the use of birth control methods including artificial contraception was explicitly condemned by certain LDS Church leaders.